 Put the tea bags and grated ginger in a heat-proof, 2-cup measuring cup and pour the boiling water over top.
 Let steep for 10 minutes.
 Remove the tea bags, strain out the ginger, and let cool to at least room temperature, or chill completely.

-Pour 3 ounces of the tea, the mezcal, Aperol, lime juice and simple syrup into the blender.
-Start on a lower speed for a couple of seconds and then turn to high speed for a couple more.
+Pour 3 ounces of the tea, the mezcal, Aperol, lime juice, and simple syrup into the blender.
+Start at a lower speed for a couple of seconds and then turn to high speed for a couple more.
 The drink should be like a loose slushy.

 Divide into 2 glasses and garnish each with a lime wheel and salami stick.

 You can buy ready-made simple syrup in the grocery store, but for goodness sake, just make it at home.
 Bring equal amounts of sugar and water to a simmer in a saucepan.
 Once the sugar is dissolved, remove it from the heat and let it cool.
 Store in the refrigerator.